Probabilistic-ML/lecture-notes/_sources/01_fund/01_fundprob/05_essthms.md

 ## Central Limit Theorem

 The central limit theorem makes the normal distribution particularly important, since it can be considered as the limit of the average of "nice" i.i.d. random variables.
 Similarly to the law of large numbers, the theorem exists in several versions.
-In this section, we state the Lindeberg-L{\'e}vy central limit theorem:
+In this section, we state the Lindeberg-L&eacute;vy central limit theorem:

 ```{admonition} Theorem
 :class: important